“I am only one,

 I had seen a photo of the sisters when they hadn't seen each other for 3 weeks due to Hayley being in hospital, with their hands pressed together against the glass on a hospital door.
 So I designed personalised cushions which include a photo of them together, as I thought that with their 'sister cushions' (which I also call 'comfort cushions') they'll always be able to hug each other even if not in person.

-I was excited to send these personalised gifts out and when I saw this photo, which the girls' mum took, it made me teary eyed (in a good way).
+I was excited to send these personalised gifts to the girls and when I saw this photo, which the girls' mum took, it made me teary eyed (in a good way).

 She also put the photo on Hayley's Facebook page, 'Help 4 Hayley', where it got 117 'likes' and lovely comments such as "What a lovely idea" and "These are gorgeous...so personal".